-Global Warming Data, Trend and Projection Dr. Rich Ferguson, CEERT Updated January, 2017
+Global Warming Data, Trend and Projection Dr. Rich Ferguson, CEERT Updated February, 2017

-Update Note -Global temperatures in December 2016 were slightly cooler than the trend but still the 3rd warmest December on record.
+Update Note -Global temperatures in January 2017 were slightly warmer than the trend, making the month the 3rd warmest January on record.
 2016 global annual average temperatures set a new record for the 3rd consecutive year.

 Data - Monthly global surface temperature anomaly data (red and blue lines) are monthly differences from the average temperature for that month during the years 1901-2000 and are available from NOAA.
 The red (blue) lines represent monthly temperatures warmer (cooler) than the trend.
 Note that 0.2 °C has been added to the NOAA values to account for the difference between the 20th century average and pre-industrial values.
-This estimated adjustment is 0.05 °C larger than in earlier charts based on discussion with climate experts.